aweihmayer/web-commons/Http/Api/README.md

 etc...
 ```

-A better approach would be to show users a smaller list of options to funnel him to want he wants.
+A better approach would be to show users a smaller list of options to funnel them to want they want.
 ```
 api.article.create
 api.article.read